 Residents pay rent based on their income.
 Some receive Social Security disability benefits, some get state assistance and others have jobs.
 They range in age from 18-25 and come from all parts of South Carolina.

 Residents must spend at least 25 hours a week being productive.
 That means working, going to school or volunteering.

 Leaphart Place has a commons room where residents can access the Internet, watch television and make phone calls.
-Once a month, there is a planned offsite activity.

-Each apartment has a bedroom, a bathroom, a kitchen with dining area and a sitting area.
+Each furnished apartment has a bedroom, a bathroom, a kitchen with dining area and a sitting area.
 A coin-operated laundry facility is available onsite.